 You can return your form and attachments either by email, fax or post.
 To email documents, you will need to scan them first.

 |Fax:||02 6133 8080|

 Woden ACT 2606

-Your application will be checked to make sure it is filled in properly and that the requirements of the CATSI Act are met.
-If it is not complete we will write to the applicant and the additional information will need to be provided before the application can be registered.
+Your application will be checked to make sure it is complete and meets the requirements of the CATSI Act.
+If it is incomplete we will write to the applicant and request the additional information.

 - send you a certificate of registration

-- put the details of your corporation on the Public Register of Aboriginal and Torres Strait Islander Corporations.
+- publish details of your corporation on the public Register of Aboriginal and Torres Strait Islander Corporations.